IN THE HIGH COURT OF KERALA AT ERNAKULAM

 This Revision Petition is filed against the order dated 31.03.2022 in MC No.129/2019 on the file of the Family Court, Chavara.
 As per the impugned order, the Family Court granted maintenance to the respondents, who are the wife and children of the petitioner, at the rate of Rs.3,000/- each to the 1st and 2nd respondent and Rs.4,000/- to the 3rd respondent.
 Aggrieved by the same, this revision petition is filed.

 3. The counsel appearing for the petitioner submitted that the 1st respondent is living separately without any sufficient reason.
 The counsel takes me through paragraph No.8 of the impugned judgment.
 The counsel also submitted that because of the activities on the part of the 1st respondent, the petitioner lost his job.
 Now he has no job.
-Therefore, he is not in a position to pay maintenance to the respondents.
+Therefore, he is not in a position to pay maintenance to t

 A husband's obligation to maintain his wife and children persists irrespective of his employment status, and cannot be evaded based on personal grievances.